-2022 was a significant year for Hysan's sustainable development.
-In the Sustainability Report, we highlight Hysan's Community Business Model and how it leads our direction of sustainable development.
-This should give our stakeholders a much clearer understanding as to why we do and what we do, in our quest to curate a portfolio not just for today, but for generations to come.
+In the Sustainability Report, we highlight the progress that has been made through the implementation of Hysan's Community Business Model and how it steers our sustainable development.
+This gives our stakeholders a clear understanding as to why we do and what we do in our quest to curate a portfolio not just for today, but for generations to come.